Category Archives: Travelogue

 My watercolor class “staycation” continues!
 These sketches and paintings from recent weeks feature views of the Italian countryside, which I visited during a Franciscan Pilgrimage to Assisi several years back.
 During that trip our group traveled in vans and we … Continue reading

-Posted in Studio Snapshots, Travelogue | Comments Off on The class visits Italy
+Posted in Painting, Studio Snapshots, Travelogue | Comments Off on The class visits Italy

 Welcoming autumn in Amana